Eben Burgoon

-Eben Burgoon (born 1979) is an American-born comic author and educator best known for the webcomic series Eben 07: Covert Custodian and B-Squad: Soldiers of Misfortune.
-He is currently working on his independent series, Tiny Wizards with artist, Dean Beattie.
+Eben Burgoon (born 1979) is an American-born writer best known for the webcomic series Eben 07: Covert Custodian and B-Squad: Soldiers of Misfortune.
+He is currently working on his independent series Tiny Wizards with artist Dean Beattie.

 Biography

 Eben Burgoon was raised in San Luis Obispo county and attended San Luis Obispo High School, which was lightly lampooned in his comic work with Eben 07.
 He attended college at California State University, Chico.
 He studied international relations and minored in creative writing.
 He currently lives in Sacramento, California.

 Impact

 Burgoon has worked with non-profits, arts organizations, comic book conventions, and educational spaces to promote the joy of creating comics and educate writers of all ages.
 He created a comics education program that yielded two books by partnering with a small non-profit in Sacramento.
 Students at a primary school in Sacramento learned the basics of comic books and writing before developing a pitch that ultimately led to working with comic artists in the Sacramento region.
 Additionally, his educational workshops have been featured at the Crocker Art Museum, regional libraries, and comic book conventions.

 Since 2013, Burgoon co-organizes a comic-convention themed arts night, Crocker-Con, at the Crocker Art Museum which draws about 1000 people annually.

 In 2019, Burgoon accepted an invitation to the Sharjah International Book Fair to conduct cartooning and comic book workshops for youth in the United Arab Emirates.
 He has also been a comics & arts educator and guest speaker at Maker Faire's in Cairo, Rome, Lithuania, and China.